MoonPoet/xaprb-src/content/blog/product-market-fit.md

 Product/market fit is very different from what I thought when I founded VividCortex.
 I was really thinking about service/user fit without knowing it.
 Product/market fit isn't when your users are getting value from your app.
 It's when you sell the value you create, and your market---a set of customers with common needs and who have herd buying behavior---purchases and acquires it effectively.

 All three words (product, market, fit) require clear understanding to succeed.

+*PS: A whiskey distiller, who sells whiskey chilling stones in the showroom, told me that Scottish whisky drinkers used to dig rocks out of frozen streams in the winter to chill their drinks, which is the origin of whisky stones.
+And the term "on the rocks."
+So apparently I'm wrong about the stones!
+He told me he is careful not to smash his lips with them, though.
+Caveat emptor.*

 [Pic Credit](https://www.flickr.com/photos/srslyguys/5817645686)